What happens when a functional safety project is not well planned, plans are not properly communicated or accountabilities are unclear?

 Safety-related projects are essentially no different to any other project in terms of management, but the issue of accountability is a one that often gets poor attention.
 When it goes wrong, it can be very costly to fix.

-Projects involving safety-related systems must be conducted with sound project management principles which include a clear and concise plan, well developed procedures and clear sign-off stages that may otherwise be less stringent on non-safety-related projects.
+Projects involving safety-related systems must folow sound project management principles, including a clear and concise plan, well developed procedures and key-stage sign-off that may otherwise be less stringent on regular projects.

-One significant reason for needing specific functional safety planning is that the recommended international standards such as IEC 61511 and parent standard IEC 61508 simply do not assign responsibilities in any way.
+One significant reason for needing functional safety planning is that the recommended international standard IEC 61511 and parent standard IEC 61508 simply do not assign responsibilities in any way.

-It is up to each project, whether new-build or modification, to assign organizations and individuals with very clear responsibilities and accountabilities.
+It is up to each project, whether a new-build or a modification, to assign organizations and individuals with very clear responsibilities and accountabilities.

 One way of documenting and communicating this is to use an RACI matrix (RACI wikipedia page).
 The acronym stands for Responsible, Accountable, Consulted and Informed.
 The idea is to allocate company individuals who will fulfill roles for specific lifecycle activities and documents.

 - Responsible - the party who completes the activity.

 - Accountable - the party accountable, who must sign-off the activity as complete.